rubysg/singapore/README.md

 [Comment: Changi Airport is *amazing*.
 I returned from a trip one day and to get from the gate, through customers and into a taxi took FOUR minutes.]

+Wireless@SG is an open network available at almost every shopping mall, library and McDonalds.
+Requires a log in.
+[Sign up here, under "Non-Singtel Customers"](http://info.singtel.com/personal/internet/broadband-on-the-go/wireless-sg).
+There is also a second network SSID called Wireless@SGx, which uses WPA-Enterprise + TKIP for authentication.

 And the reboutable ladyironchef [lays down](http://www.ladyironchef.com/2013/08/cafes-free-wifi-singapore/) where the free wifi cafes are.